 6. Millennials and baby boomers dominate the gig work market, comprising 37% and 35% of full-time independent workers respectively.

-Gig Economy Statistics from 2018 show that only 28% of independent workers belong to Generation X (people aged 39 to 54).
+Only 28% of independent workers belong to Generation X (people aged 39 to 54).

 7. Gig economy income statistics: On average, gig workers earn about 58% less than full-time employees.